 Prep Overview

-How to Make Easy Italian Wedding Soup
+How to Make Italian Wedding Soup

-Planning to make this recipe?
-Here’s a quick overview of how it’s done.
+Here’s a quick overview of the process, with the key techniques that make it work.
 Detailed, step-by-step instructions are in the printable recipe card below.

 The escarole and meatballs are added at the very end and cooked just long enough for the greens to wilt and the meatballs to heat through.
 This short final simmer keeps the escarole from turning dull or overly soft and preserves the delicate texture of the meatballs.